 Perspectives is a monthly conversation about issues of diversity, social justice, and equity at Ball State University.
 Each month will have its own discussion point where students are free to share their thoughts and opinions in an open and safe space.

-In a collaboration with the BSU Counseling Center, VOICES is a race and ethnicity support group that offers a safe space for students of color to share their experiences, discuss coping mechanisms, and offer support to others.
-VOICES meets bi-weekly on Tuesdays at 4:00 p.m. in the Multicultural Center.
+In a collaboration with the BSU Counseling Center, Let's Talk About It is a race and ethnicity support group that offers a safe space for students of color to share their experiences, discuss coping mechanisms, and offer support to others.
+Meetings for Let's Talk About It happen every two weeks at the Multicultural Center.
 Students may also join virtually by signing up on the Counseling Center’s outreach website.

 Check out the Multicultural Calendar